 The AccessAbility staff assist students with disabilities to adjust to the College environment in a variety of ways.
 Given that each student’s needs are unique, services and accommodations in the academic setting are arranged on an individual basis and based on the documentation of the student’s disability.
 Some of the services provided by the AccessAbility Centre may include:

 - advocacy and advising regarding disability issues

 - learning strategies

 - maps which indicate accessible routes, entrances and parking

 - bursary funds for purchase of disability related services and equipment for eligible students

-- special arrangements for exams which include: extended test time, use of a computer with a spell check, use of assistive technology, distraction-reduced exam environment etc.
+- special arrangements for exams which include: extended test time, use of a computer, use of assistive technology, distraction-reduced exam environment, etc.

-Students who are eligible for accommodations will be provided with an Individualized Service Plan form (ISP) to take to their course instructors for signature.
-This ISP form will notify the instructors that the student is working with the AccessAbility Centre and eligible for the accommodations indicated.
-A copy of this form will also be sent to the student’s school Dean.
+Based on documentation and in collaboration with the student, accommodations will be provided with an Individualized Service Plan (ISP) form.
+This form will be sent electronically to the student’s course instructors.
+The ISP will notify the instructors that the student is working with the AccessAbility Centre and is eligible for the accommodations indicated.
+A copy of this form will also be sent to the student’s school dean.